 Contact NOVA at 1-800-675-6900 to inquire about counseling services.
 The following counseling options are available free of charge to victims and their families:

 NOVA provides private short-term counseling to help victims and the primary people in their lives.
 The duration of counseling typically lasts between 12 to 15 sessions over the course of three or four months.
 These services can occur in the school, office or virtually.

 Our counselors specialize in techniques to minimize the negative effects of abuse and victimization.
 Referrals are provided for those who wish to continue therapy beyond short-term intervention.

-NOVA offers counseling services in Spanish, Korean, Mandarin and Czech with 1:1 counselors.
+NOVA offers counseling services in Spanish, Korean, and Mandarin with 1:1 counselors.
 All other languages would be available with a translator that NOVA provides free of charge.

 NOVA offers support groups to help assist individuals who have experienced issues of victimization by providing a safe place to share thoughts and feelings.
 Group participation can aid clients with additional insight, interaction, and support as they begin to take control of their lives.
 NOVA counselors would need to meet with each individual 1:1 first to determine if group is an appropriate level of service.